Okipa/laravel-bootstrap-components/README.md

   * The default locales to handle.
   * The component `name` attribute format.
   * The component html identifier, used to generate the container class, the component class and the `aria-describedby` attribute values.
+  * The component error message key to generate in order to properly display input errors.

 * The use of the `->locales()` method will produce a component for each locale keys you declared.
 For example, if you declare the `fr` and `en` locale keys for a `title` text component, you will get two `Title (FR)` and `Title (EN)` generated text components.
 * The localization treatment will only occur if you have more than one locales declared : there is not point to generate localized components with only one declared locales.